csm9493/qwen_agentic_ai/README.md

 ## Overview

-[cite\_start]The goal of this project is to create a web agent capable of performing real-world tasks on various websites. [cite: 3] [cite\_start]The agent operates in a loop: it captures a screenshot of the current webpage, sends it to the Qwen2.5-VL model to determine the next action, and then executes that action on the page. [cite: 5, 6, 7, 8, 9]
+The goal of this project is to create a web agent capable of performing real-world tasks on various websites.
+The agent operates in a loop: it captures a screenshot of the current webpage, sends it to the Qwen2.5-VL model to determine the next action, and then executes that action on the page.

 The core of the agent is `qwen_agent_final.py`, which manages the browser interaction, communication with the Qwen-VL model, and execution of actions.